BestTimesToVisit.com Logo

 Tunis Medina Exploration: A Sensory Journey

 Lose yourself in the labyrinthine alleys of Tunis' Medina, a UNESCO World Heritage site.
-Let the vibrant scents of spices, the calls of street vendors, and the intricate details of ancient architecture overwhelm your senses.
-Hire a local guide to uncover hidden courtyards and artisan workshops, enhancing your experience with historical context and insider knowledge.
+Let the vibrant colors, tantalizing aromas of spices, and the sounds of street vendors wash over you.
+Hire a local guide to uncover hidden courtyards and artisan workshops, enhancing your experience with historical context and insider stories.

 Immerse yourself in Tunisian cuisine with a hands-on cooking class.
-Learn to prepare traditional dishes like couscous, tagine, and brik, using fresh, local ingredients.
-This is a fantastic way to connect with the culture and savor authentic flavors.
+Start with a visit to a bustling local market to select fresh ingredients, then learn to prepare traditional dishes like couscous and brik.
+This is a fantastic way to connect with local culture and savor authentic flavors.

 See all 8 things to do →